dgiantsidi/replication-protos/plots/asplos_submission/attestation_kernel_util.md

 BRAM usage is not the limiting factor for how many attestation kernels can fit on the FPGA.

-## Flip-flops
+## Registers

 - Whole design without attestation kernel: 14.08%
-- Attestation kernel: 2.18
+- Attestation kernel: 2.18%

 ## LUTs